KyleAMathews/proving-contraries/pages/reasoning-from-1st-principles.md

 ---

-Here in Silicon Valley, there's a meme going around about a powerful way to reason.
-It's normally described as "[reasoning from 1st principles](http://jamesclear.com/first-principles)".
+Here in Silicon Valley, there's a meme going around about a powerful way to reason called "[reasoning from 1st principles](http://jamesclear.com/first-principles)".

 Most reasoning, the meme goes, is done by imitation or analogy.